arsyakaukabi/bypass-paywall-kompas/README.md

 ### Chrome

-1. Download the extension as [ZIP file from GitHub](https://github.com/arsyakaukabi/bypass-paywall-kompas/archive/refs/heads/main.zip).
+1. Download the extension as a [ZIP file from GitHub](https://github.com/arsyakaukabi/bypass-paywall-kompas/archive/refs/heads/main.zip).

 2. Extract the downloaded ZIP file to a folder on your computer.